Brainiac (character): "Dead Again"

 A year after the seeming death and then return of Superman, a dead body matching the Kryptonian's appearance is found in his abandoned tomb, leading some to wonder if the hero's return was a deception.
-It is revealed that Brainiac is no longer on New Genesis but revived and returned to Earth, leaving behind an illusion that he remained in a coma.
+It is revealed that Brainiac is no longer on New Genesis but revived and returned to Earth, leaving behind an illusion that he remained comatose.
 While hidden, he created more delusions to turn the public against Superman and make the hero question his own sanity.
-The two battle and Superman taunts the villain by insisting he is just Milton Moses Fine, a cheap entertainer.
+The two battle and Superman taunts the villain by insisting he is just Milton Fine, a cheap entertainer.
 Fine's personality seemingly emerges and shuts down the Brainiac persona.
-Fine was then escorted off to a psychiatric facility.
+Fine is escorted off to a psychiatric facility.

 The Doomsday Wars

 During a later skirmish with Superman, Fine's body is irreparably damaged, leaving Brainiac with only a short time to live.
 With help from a new Coluan assistant named Prin Vnok, Brainiac retrieves Doomsday, the monster that seemingly killed Superman before, and uses him as a new host body.
 Now a cunning psychic with a super-strong, near-indestructible body, Brainiac attacks the Justice League.
-But Doomsday's own raging mind fights back and Brainiac realizes he still needs a suitable host.
-Hoping to create a clone Doomsday form by manipulating human DNA, Brainiac attempts to steal a prematurely born baby Superman is transporting to a Neo-Natal Intensive Care Unit, the newborn child of Pete Ross and Lana Lang.
+Doomsday's own mind fights back and Brainiac realizes he still needs a suitable host.
+Hoping to create a clone Doomsday form by manipulating human DNA, Brainiac attempts to steal the newborn child of Pete Ross and Lana Lang, who was born prematurely and is being transported to a NICU for treatment.
 Brainiac sees this as an opportunity for revenge, correctly concluding that Ross and Lang are close to him.
-Using a 'psi-blocker' device, Superman thwarts Brianiac's plans and the villain is forced to house his consciousness within a completely robotic body.
+Using a 'psi-blocker' device, Superman thwarts Brainiac's plans and the villain is forced to house his consciousness within a completely robotic body.
 Dubbing his new form Brainiac 2.5, the villain fears he is now trapped in this form.